dnorton/dev-notes/useful_unix_commands.md

 * Find and remove files

 		find . -type f -exec rm {} \;

-* Find what process is associated with a TCP port

-		sudo /usr/sbin/lsof -i :8380

 * Convert the .pfx to a PEM .cer -- this is useful when to use curl to test a Java PFX cert